MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/add-domain.md

  *To Add, modify or remove domains you **must** be a **Global Administrator** of a [business or enterprise plan](https://products.office.com/business/office).
 These changes affect the whole tenant, *Customized administrators* or *regular users* won't be able to make these changes.*

+ Follow these steps to add, set up, or continue setting up a domain.

 ::: moniker range="o365-worldwide"

 ::: moniker-end